elegant-scipy/elegant-scipy/markdown/ch2.markdown

 Over the course of the chapter, we will reproduce a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) from this [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044), which comes from The Cancer Genome Atlas (TCGA) project.

 Our implementation of quantile normalization uses NumPy and SciPy effectively to produce a function that is fast, efficient, and elegant.
 Quantile normalization involves three steps:
-- sort the values along each column,
+- Sort the values along each column,
-- find the average of each resulting row, and
+- Find the average of each resulting row, and
-- replace each column quantile with the quantile of the average column.
+- Replace each column quantile with the quantile of the average column.

 ```python
 import numpy as np